 On a more positive note I am assuming that life in the world of Social Clubs must be getting easier from a legal standpoint as my postbag has been noticeably emptier over recent months!

-On this point it is now a condition on Licences that all employees have the right to work and failure to comply with this will almost certainly lead to a review and revocation of your Licence.
+Please remember that it is now a condition on Licences that all employees have the right to work and failure to comply with this will almost certainly lead to a review and revocation of your Licence.
 A club without an alcohol licence is not an attractive proposition for members.

 Otherwise it seems little changes.
 I am still regularly asked about constitutional issues, particularly disciplinary issues for members.
 Here I would stress that before any action is taken Officers and Committee members consider the wording of the Club rules very carefully and ensure that they are adhering to these.
 Simply following the correct procedures from the start can save much grief and problems.
 In my experience, if a Club has problems you will find dozens of members professing to have a better understanding of the Rules than the committee, and they are usually wrong!